"We need to use resources in the most effective way for future generations."

 Our children and young people are our best expression of the need for wellbeing to be considered over time and in a sustainable way – not just from their personal point of view but so that the environmental, social and economic systems that support the community are themselves sustained.

 There are a number of international examples where sustainability is being explored as a dimension of Wellbeing Frameworks.
 The OECD’s Better Life Index and the New Zealand Living Standards Framework embed the concept of natural, social, physical and human capital stocks in their approaches.
-The United Nation’s Sustainable Development Goals (SDGs) are being considered internationally as an adjunct to wellbeing frameworks to provide a test of sustainability.
+The United Nation’s Sustainable Development Goals (SDGs) is an international framework with a range of indicators for a sustainable society, some of which overlap with the ACT Wellbeing Framework.